IKIM-Essen/ClusterDocs/docs/slurm.md

 This is a brief overview of the main commands available on the submission node.
 They can also be invoked from worker nodes as part of a submitted job.

-See the Slurm website for the complete manual with additional examples.

 ### sinfo

 Use `sinfo` to display a summary of the worker nodes.